 Dr. Maria Montessori believed that “only through freedom and environmental experience is it practically possible for human development to occur.”
-At Hudson Montessori School, we strive to create a unique and individualized educational experience for each child, which brings the best of both Montessori and traditional teaching methods into the classroom.
+At Hudson Montessori School, we strive to create a unique and individualized educational experience for each child in our Primary Program, which brings the best of both Montessori and traditional teaching methods into the classroom.
 We “foster a love of learning” in each child and help them think critically and creatively about the world around them.

 The Primary Program at Hudson Montessori serves as the core unit of study in the Montessori Method and is the foundation for all future learning at our school.
 The Primary Program is a multi-age classroom setting, with students ranging in age from 3 to 5 years old.
 The classroom is a creative, innovative and constructive environment, which is designed to cater to the developmental needs of our students.
 We connect what our students are learning with real world events, allowing for integrated and constructive studies based in the reality of everyday life.